jakimowb/eo-time-series-viewer/README.md

 ## Licence and Use ##

-As this software makes use of Qt and QGIS API, it has to be licenced by [GPL-3 Licence](GPL-3.0.txt).
+This software makes is licenced under the [GPL-3 Licence](GPL-3.0.txt).